 Richard Barrow is an excellent journalist who's lived in Bangkok for umpteen years and writes about Thailand life. he's written about the Top Ten Scams here:

 And the NZ embassy in Thailand identifies the most common scams here:

 Unfortunately you need to be wary of "friendly strangers" - which is a pity.

-And unless you get caught in one of the big scams it's unlikely you'll lose more than a couple of dollars - don't let it ruin your enjoyment of a great country. almost 6 years ago
+And unless you get caught in one of the big scams it's unlikely you'll lose more than a couple of dollars - don't let it ruin your enjoyment of a great country. about 6 years ago